gohugoio/hugo/content/en/about/security-model/index.md

 Hugo has a built-in security policy that restricts access to [os/exec](https://pkg.go.dev/os/exec), remote communication and similar.

 The default configuration is listed below.
-And build using features not whitelisted in the security policy will faill with a detailed message about what needs to be done.
-Most of these settings are whitelists (string or slice, [Regular Expressions](https://pkg.go.dev/regexp) or `none` which matches nothing).
+Any build using features not in the allow list of the security policy will fail with a detailed message about what needs to be done.
+Most of these settings are allow lists (string or slice, [Regular Expressions](https://pkg.go.dev/regexp) or `none` which matches nothing).

 {{< code-toggle config="security" />}}